wistia/wistia-open-docs/_posts/data-api.md

 If successful, this method will respond with an empty HTTP 200 OK.

-If the media in question is not found, the response will be HTTP 404 Not Found.
+If the specified (or English) captions already exist for this video, the response will be HTTP 400 Bad Request.

-If captions already exist for this video, the response will be HTTP 400 Bad Request.
+If the specified video does not exist, this method will return an empty HTTP 404 Not Found.

 ### Captions: Index

 This method will return all the captions for a video in SRT format.

-<pre><code class="language-markup">GET https://api.wistia.com/v1/medias/<media-id>/captions</code></pre>
+<pre><code class="language-markup">GET https://api.wistia.com/v1/medias/{% raw %}<media-id>{% endraw %}/captions</code></pre>

 This method takes no parameters.